dmrom7/geogbrowns/content/event/2021-10-21-Haloween social/index.md

 [Here are some ideas on what to do with your pumpkin](https://www.cosmopolitan.com/uk/worklife/g11663920/pumpkin-carving-ideas/)

-You'r not sure how to carve a pumpkin?
+Not sure how to carve a pumpkin?
 Watch this >

 {{< youtube SMTIECsw1PE >}}